mjk/uber-rush/README.md

 The first quote in the array will be the best quote for the job.
 Confirming the delivery will start a courier on her journey (unless you're in the sandbox) so be sure you're ready!
 Before you confirm delivery, it's a good idea to subscribe to a few **events** in order to track the courier's progress.

 To confirm a delivery, the pickup contact and dropoff contact must have a phone number as well as a first & last name, or company name.
-Phone numbers should include the country and area code.

 Uber requests that we only check status every 30 seconds.
 If you're trying to keep up with your courier on a map, that's a slow update cycle--by default we only fire status update events on the same schedule.